hodvak/Internet-Blocker/README.md

-# Welcome to Box Internet Blocker
+# Welcome to Box Internet Blocker.

 **this project works only with Hot router(HOTBOX)**